-The Academic Standards Committee, a subcommittee of the Faculty Senate, is responsible for recommending university policy and procedures pertaining to undergraduate academic standards for admission, progression, and the granting of degrees and certificates.
+The Academic Standards Council, a Council of the Faculty Senate, is responsible for recommending university policy and procedures pertaining to undergraduate academic standards for admission, progression, and the granting of degrees and certificates.

 The Undergraduate Curriculum Council is responsible for ensuring the quality and appropriateness of undergraduate courses and undergraduate degree programs offered by Idaho State University.
 All proposals for the addition of or changes in undergraduate courses and undergraduate degree programs must be approved by the Undergraduate Curriculum Council.

 The General Education Requirements Committee, a subcommittee of the Undergraduate Curriculum Council, is responsible for courses and policies that relate to the University’s general education requirements for appropriateness, rigor, assessment, and to make recommendations based on these evaluations to the Undergraduate Curriculum Council.

 The Graduate Council is responsible for ensuring the quality and appropriateness of graduate courses and graduate degree programs.
 The Graduate Council provides recommendations concerning establishment and maintenance of requirements for graduation; allocation of privileges such as scholarships, honors, awards and grants-in-aid for graduate students; and the establishment of grade standards to be maintained by graduate students.